 - STS authentication

-Before sending a request to the OSS as an individual identity, a user needs to generate a signature string for the request according to the format specified by the OSS and then encrypt the signature string using the AccessKeySecret to generate a verification code.
+Before sending a request to OSS as an individual identity, a user must generate a signature string for the request according to the format specified by OSS and then encrypt the signature string using the AccessKeySecret to generate a verification code.

-After receiving the request, the OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and obtains the signature string and verification code in the same way.
-If the obtained verification code is the same as the provided verification code, the request is assumed valid.
-If not, the OSS rejects the request and returns an HTTP 403 error.
+After receiving the request, OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and obtains the signature string and verification code in the same way.
+If the obtained verification code is similar to the verification code provided, the request is assumed valid.
+If not, OSS rejects the request and returns an HTTP 403 error.

-Users can directly use the SDKs provided by the OSS with different types of AccessKeys for different types of identity authentication.
+Users can directly use the SDKs provided by OSS with different AccessKeys for different types of identity authentication.

-OSS provides various permission control mechanisms for access to its stored objects:
+OSS provides the following permission control to access its stored objects: